WorldHealthOrganization/open-source-communication-channel/docs/guidance/starting_open_source_project.md

-# Getting Started with Open Source
+# Starting an Open Source Project

-This document provides some quick pointers on what you need to know as you plan to open source your work or use open source components in your work.
+This document provides some quick pointers as you plan to open source your work and use open source components in your work.

 ## 🤔 What is Open Source?